Caste system in India: Apartheid and discrimination

 The maltreatment of Dalits in India has been described by Anand Teltumbde, Gopal Guru and others as "India's hidden apartheid".
 Critics of the accusations point to substantial improvements in the position of Dalits in post-independence India, consequent to the strict implementation of the rights and privileges enshrined in the Constitution of India, as implemented by the Protection of Civil rights Act, 1955.
-They also argue that the practise had disappeared in urban public life.
+They also argue that the practice has disappeared in urban public life.

 Recent research by Naveen Bharathi, Deepak Malghan and Andaleeb Rahman found that "the extent of intra-village segregation in Karnataka is greater than the local black-white segregation in the American South that continues to influence residential patterns to this day."
 They claim that this finding agrees with previous ethnographic research that found that residential space in rural India is segregated along caste lines.

+An investigation by The Wire and the Pulitzer Center on Crisis Reporting found that the prison manuals in multiple states had not been updated since the British Raj and were being used to enforce a caste based segregation of labour within prisons.
+The Supreme Court of India ruled in October 2024 that such practices were a violation of Article 15 of the Constitution of India.
+It took note of specific rules in prison manuals of several states that enable such practices and struck them down.

 Sociologists Kevin Reilly, Stephen Kaufman and Angela Bodino, while critical of caste system, conclude that modern India does not practice apartheid since there is no state-sanctioned discrimination.
 They write that casteism in India is presently "not apartheid.
 In fact, untouchables, as well as tribal people and members of the lowest castes in India benefit from broad affirmative action programmes and are enjoying greater political power."

 A hypothesis that caste amounts to race has been rejected by some scholars.
 Ambedkar, for example, wrote that "The Brahmin of Punjab is racially of the same stock as the Chamar of Punjab.
 The Caste system does not demarcate racial division.
 The Caste system is a social division of people of the same race."
 Various sociologists, anthropologists and historians have rejected the racial origins and racial emphasis of caste and consider the idea to be one that has purely political and economic undertones.
 Beteille writes that "the Scheduled Castes of India taken together are no more a race than are the Brahmins taken together.
 Every social group cannot be regarded as a race simply because we want to protect it against prejudice and discrimination", and that the 2001 Durban conference on racism hosted by the U.N. is "turning its back on established scientific opinion".